ibm-cloud-docs/ibm-spectrum-lsf/update-max-nodes.md

 {:note: .note}
 {:important: .important}

-# Updating maximum number of worker nodes
+# Updating the maximum number of worker nodes
 {: #update-max-worker-nodes-count}

 Complete the following steps if you want to update the maximum number of worker nodes.